MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/GeneralBusinessFunctionalityAdvanced/LoggingAndTrackingEmailInteractions/how-to-run-email-logging.md

 1. Start the job queue that you have specified to manage email logging.
 For more information, see [How to: Set Up Job Queues](../how-to-set-up-email-logging-for-use-with-the-job-queue.md).

 2. In your Outlook Sent folder, select the email messages that you want to use in email logging.
-The messages must be to or from a registered ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]--> salesperson or contact.
+The messages must be to or from a registered [!INCLUDE[d365fin](includes/d365fin_md.md)] salesperson or contact.

 3. Copy the emails messages to the queue folder that you have set up in Exchange public folders.